A University Built For You

 - Mike Schindler

-Dr. Andre Alfred, Partner Group Program Manager at Microsoft
+Dr. Andre Alfred, Partner Group Program Vice President, Azure Security at Microsoft

 Marty Brown, Retired Executive Director, Washington State Board for Community and Technical Colleges (SBCTC)

 Dr. Michael Dunn, Superintendent of NorthEast Washington Educational Service District 101